I am a leader, speaker, writer, and anti-human trafficking advocate.

 After deciding to blog, my next challenge was to figure out exactly what I wanted to say.
 After all, there is more than enough information and opinions available on the internet.
 It is not my desire to become a person with an inflated ego hoping that others would read or validate my thoughts.
 So in addition to considering my purpose for writing, I asked myself, “How would I focus my blog?”
 Quite simply, I wanted to evaluate Christ and share my heart about the convictions, passions, and challenges He has placed there.
 Although a private person, I wanted to authentically present what faithful living can look like in the life of a professing Christian believer:

 “For I am not ashamed of the gospel [of Jesus Christ], because it is the power of God that brings salvation to everyone who believes.”
 Romans 1:16A (NIV)

 Through my writing I want to challenge others and myself.
 Writing expands my Christian worldview, but I also have a strong passion to disciple and share the good news with those who are near and those who are far away.
 I want to inspire, challenge, and encourage men and women to truly live out the gospel in their everyday lives.

 The hidden blessing of blogging is that it has improved my prayer life.
 As I read the news and observe our culture, I write.
 I pray that my mind is consumed with the thoughts of God, and that my heart breaks for the things that break God’s heart.
-In prayer, I ask God how he wants me to live my life of love and faith, in community with other people.
-In this way, blogging holds me accountable to act on the things that I have seen, heard, and written about.
+In prayer, I ask God how He wants me to live a life of love and faith in community with other people.
+In this way, blogging holds me accountable to act on the things that I have seen, heard, read, and written about.

-Finally, I blog because I like to connect with, share, and learn from others.
+Finally, I blog because I like to share and learn from others.
 I would love to hear from you.
 It encourages me to see the hand of God at work in the lives of his children all across the world.
-Therefore, I will continue to write and if you comment, I will be here to listen.
+Therefore, I will continue to write and if you comment, I will be here to listen and learn.

 © Natasha Sistrunk Robinson